peterprescott/a1-dissertation/md/draft.md

 understand, the *neighbourhood* one of the most important.
 If we define a neighbourhood as a place where a set of people live, then we can say, as a trivial logical corollary, that everyone lives in a neighbourhood.
-The ubiquitous relevance of such a term thus provides strong motivation for pursuing its study.
-The application of machine learning to the field of neighbourhood research is known as *geodemographics* [@RHarrisEtAl2005; @RWebberBurrows2018].
+In this paper we survey the history of how machine learning has been applied to the subject of neighbourhood research, a field known as *geodemographics* [@RHarrisEtAl2005; @RWebberBurrows2018].

 ![An Example of Geodemographic Visualization:\newline Choropleth Map showing 2011 Open Area Classification, after @CDRC2021](../fig/CDRC_OAC2011.png){#fig:oac_fig}